German Visa Passport Requirements

 Submitting your passport for the visa application

 You should also include any previous passport that is no longer valid or that no longer contains blank pages with your visa application, provided it contains previous visa stickers, stamps, or residence permits for other countries.
 The embassy can use these to track your visa history and verify the information you provided on the visa application form.
+For short stays, newer travel history is increasingly verified through the Schengen Entry/Exit System rather than only through manual passport stamps.

 If you have more than one older passport, tie them together with a rubber band or hand them in a plastic bag.
 German embassies do not accept stapled documents – this rule also applies to older passports.